Airlock as a Service Knowledge Base

 com.airlock.iam.core.misc.impl.email.EmailServerConfig

-The API key of the SMS gateway provider
+Credentials for the SMS gateway provider

 [FILE]sensitive-values/infrastructure/secrets/twilio-username